aeris-studio/yunohost-ci-deploy/README.md

 # rsync deployments GitHub Action

-This GitHub Action deploys your GitHub Action Workspace, totally or partially, to a remote server via rsync over ssh.
+This GitHub Action deploys your GitHub Action Workspace, totally or partially, to the Yunohost CI Apps Dev via rsync over ssh.

 This action would usually follow a build/test action which leaves deployable code in `GITHUB_WORKSPACE`.

 ## Example usage

 ```
-name: Checkout repo master branch and deploy to production
+name: Checkout repo master branch and deploy to YunoHost CI

 on:
   push: